 The ReadWorks advisors take an active role in programmatic and strategic planning.
 The advisors provide a valuable “outsider” point of view to strengthen the organization and its services.

 After graduating from Yale University, Mr. Levin joined Teach for America where he taught 5th grade in Houston, Texas, for three years.
 In 1994, he co-founded the Knowledge is Power Program with Mike Feinberg, and the next year went on to found KIPP Academy New York.
-Mr. Levin currently serves as Superintendent of KIPP New York, and serves on the Board of Directors of the KIPP Foundation.
+Dave served as Superintendent of KIPP NYC until 2012.
+He now leads the KIPP Teaching and Learning Labs team at the KIPP Foundation along with continuing a board leadership role within KIPP NYC.
 He received the Robin Hood Foundation's John F. Kennedy Jr. Hero Award in Education in 1999, was appointed to the New York State Commission for Education Reform in 2003, was named an Ashoka Fellow in 1994, awarded to leading social entrepreneurs with innovative solutions and the potential to change patterns across society, and along with Mike Feinberg was awarded The Thomas B. Fordham Prize for Excellence in Education and the National Jefferson Award for Greatest Public Service by a Private Citizen in 2006.

 Mr. Milliken is the Founder and Vice-Chairman of Communities in Schools (CIS), a national drop-out prevention program that provides community services in urban schools.
 For over 40 years, Mr. Milliken has been a pioneer in the movement to integrate community resources into schools, in order to ensure that all students receive the support they need to graduate and succeed.
 In the 1960s, he and his colleagues started “Street Academies,” a group of innovative, store-front schools for high school drop-outs in New York City.
 In 1977, he founded CIS, which has grown to become the largest drop-out prevention program in the US, serving over two million at-risk students across 32 states.
 Mr. Milliken has won numerous awards for his commitment to urban students, including the Edward A. Smith Award for Excellence in Nonprofit Leadership and an honorary doctorate from Bard College.
 He recently received the National Jefferson Award.